BOTCoinNetwork/botcoin/docs/overview.rst

 Transactions
 ------------

-A transaction is a signed data package that contains instructions for the EVM.
+A transaction is a signed data package that contains instructions for the BVM.
 It can contain instructions to move coins from one account to another, create a new Contract account, or call an existing Contract account.
 Transactions are encoded using the custom Ethereum scheme, RLP, and contain the following